 Leather jackets are suitable to wear all year round.
 Perfect for autumn weather as they can be layered over a hoodie or sweatshirt, providing a barrier from chilly winds.
 They can also be worn in winter with chunky knitwear.
 To wear one in spring, simply pair it with chinos and a T-shirt.
 Even in summer, a leather jacket could offer an edgy alternative to a blazer.

 How to wear a leather jacket

-Leather jackets can be a serious style statement, but worn with some things, they can also be a major fashion faux-pas.
+Leather jackets can be a serious style statement, but worn with some things, they can also be major fashion faux pas.
 Here are our top tips for wearing a leather jacket:

 - Keep it casual and understated.
-The jacket should be the centrepiece of your ensemble.
-Opt for low-key neutrals and allow the jacket to take centre stage.
+The jacket should be the centerpiece of your ensemble.
+Opt for low-key neutrals and allow the jacket to take center stage.